 The Coinbase Wallet is a secure digital wallet that allows you to hold your cryptocurrency in one place.
 It has multiple layers of protection, including biometric access controls and a 12-word recovery phrase.

 Coinbase Wallet is a popular choice for exchanging crypto and can be used on many decentralized applications.

 Coinbase is ideal for beginner investors who are just getting started with cryptocurrency.
 Coinbase makes it simple to buy your first digital currency with its easy onboard and intuitive interface.
 Add in their user education section and crypto bonuses, Coinbase is a fantastic place for crypto newbies.

 Coinbase Pro is a solid platform for active crypto traders who do a high volume of transactions.
 With their advanced charting and multiple trade options, it’s a great choice for managing your crypto portfolio.
 Add to that Coinbase Pro’s security features and FDIC insurance on USD deposits, this is a great platform for advanced crypto trading.

 How We Evaluated Coinbase vs. Coinbase Pro

 While both platforms are owned by Coinbase Global, Inc., they offer very different functionality for users.
 In general, we feel that Coinbase is best suited for first-time crypto investors due to its simple interface and user education component.
-Advanced crypto traders should look at Coinbase Pro for its low-fee trading and more advanced charting and trading options.
+Advanced crypto traders should look at Coinbase Pro for its more advanced charting and trading options.